Cabo de Santo Agostinho is a city located in the state of Pernambuco, Brazil, known for its beautiful beaches, natural landscapes and rich history.

-Cabo de Santo Agostinho is a Brazilian municipality in the state of Pernambuco and is located 40 kilometres from Recife.
+Cabo de Santo Agostinho is the westernmost town in Pernambuco and is located 40 kilometres from Recife.

 The beaches of Cabo de Santo Agostinho are ideal for water sports such as diving and fishing, as well as more radical activities such as abseiling, trekking and paragliding.

-One of the most popular programmes in the city is the buggy ride, the best way to visit the beaches, viewpoints and Vila de Nazaré, where the historical ruins are located, as well as taking the clay bath, famous for the aesthetic benefits of the material.
+One of the most popular programmes in the city is the buggy ride, the best way to visit the beaches, viewpoints and Vila de Nazaré, where the historical ruins are located, as well as taking a clay bath, famous for its aesthetic benefits.

-The ideal beaches for water sports, diving, fishing, abseiling, trekking, and paragliding.
+The beaches are ideal for water sports, diving, fishing, abseiling, trekking and paragliding.

-Named Costa dos Arrecifes due to the successive reefs that dot it, this stretch of coastline comprises the beaches of southern Pernambuco in the direction of Recife – Maceió – from the city of Cabo de Santo Agostinho, where the port of Suape is located, to Tamandaré, near Alagoas, with main access via PE-060.
+Named Costa dos Arrecifes because of the successive reefs that dot it, this stretch of coastline comprises the beaches of southern Pernambuco in the direction of Recife – Maceió – from the city of Cabo de Santo Agostinho, where the port of Suape is located, to Tamandaré, near Alagoas, with the main access via PE-060.

-The best beaches are Gaibu, Calhetas, Pedra do Xaréu and Camboa, in Cabo de Santo Agostinho, by PE-028; Muro Alto, Cupe, da Vila and Maracaípe, in Porto de Galinhas, by PE-038; Carneiros and Tamandaré, in Tamandaré, by PE-076.
+The best beaches are Gaibu, Calhetas, Pedra do Xaréu and Camboa, in Cabo de Santo Agostinho, on the PE-028; Muro Alto, Cupe, da Vila and Maracaípe, in Porto de Galinhas, on the PE-038; Tamandaré, in Tamandaré, on the PE-076.

-You can get to know them in a quick trip from Recife, as the furthest beach on the route is about 100 kilometres away.
+You can get to them in a short trip from Recife, as the furthest beach on the route is around 100 kilometres away.

 1. Suape Beach

 Praia de Suape is located between the Massangana River and Praia do Paraíso.
-An extensive sandstone reef acts as a barrier forming a true giant pool, without waves, ideal for swimming and water sports.
+An extensive sandstone reef acts as a barrier, forming a giant swimming pool with no waves, ideal for swimming and water sports.

-The beach is a meeting point for buggy drivers, has bars, restaurants, inns and an important Resort.
+The beach is a meeting point for buggy drivers, with bars, restaurants, inns and a major resort.

-Praia do Paraíso is the smallest beach in Cabo, formed by a hill of volcanic rocks and two bays, the whole beach has only 30 metres, it is an ideal place for those who like peace and quiet.
+Praia do Paraíso is the smallest beach in Cabo, formed by a hill of volcanic rocks and two bays, the whole beach is only 30 metres long and is ideal for those who like peace and quiet.

-It offers boat trips to the different islands and has only one floating boat.
+It offers boat trips around the different islands and has only one floating boat.

 3. Cabo de Santo Agostinho Beach

-Praia do Cabo de Santo Agostinho is where the dividing point between the African and South American continents is located, a geographical accident more than 100 million years old.
-The beach of Cabo de Santo Agostinho is mentioned as the site of the discovery of Brazil by the Spaniard Vicente Pinzón.
+Praia do Cabo de Santo Agostinho is the dividing point between the African and South American continents, a geographical accident more than 100 million years old.
+Cabo de Santo Agostinho beach is mentioned as the site of the discovery of Brazil by the Spaniard Vicente Pinzón.

 4. Calhetas Beach

-Praia de Calhetas is an ideal bay for snorkelling, underwater fishing and to enjoy delicious sea baths in warm blue waters.
+Praia de Calhetas is an ideal bay for snorkelling, underwater fishing and taking delicious swims in the warm blue waters.

-It has good restaurants and traditional bars to enjoy in the middle of nature, coconut trees, volcanic rocks and the incredible beauty of the Atlantic Forest vegetation.
+It has good restaurants and traditional bars to enjoy in the midst of nature, coconut trees, volcanic rocks and the incredible beauty of the Atlantic Forest vegetation.

 Calhetas is considered one of the most beautiful beaches in the world.